-Let's say you had been listened to music on your iPhone via your AirPods on the way from work.
-Once home you pick up your iPad and use it to watch some YouTube videos.
-Your AirPods recognize the change of device and automatically connect to your iPad so you can continue listening seamlessly without having to adjust any settings.
+Let's say you listen to music from your iPhone on the way home from work.
+Once home, you pick up your iPad and use it to watch some YouTube videos.
+It's convenient for your AirPods to recognise the change of device and automatically connect to your iPad so you can continue listening seamlessly without having to adjust any settings.

 How to stop AirPods switching to a new device

-You can set the handover of AirPods individually on each device.
-So you can say you want your AirPods to automatically connect to your iPhone, but not your iPad.
+You can set AirPods handover preferences individually on each device.
+So you can say you want your AirPods to automatically connect to your iPhone, but not to your iPad.
 The option for this can be found in the Settings.

 - Open Settings.